obsidian-community/obsidian-hub/03 - Community Tools For Obsidian/CSS Snippets/Embed Adjustments.md

 > Adjust sizing, placement, and hide titles/heading of Obsidian Embeds.

-Embed Adjustments uses a lot of the same resizing and positioning as the [[obsidian-hub/03 - Community Tools For Obsidian/CSS Snippets/Image Adjustments]] snippet.
+Embed Adjustments uses a lot of the same resizing and positioning as the [[Image Adjustments]] snippet.
 More information in the [Readme](https://github.com/SlRvb/Obsidian--ITS-Theme#embed-adjustments)

 %% Paste your template below %%